REMEDY : BNSSG referral pathways & Joint Formulary

 • ERS (Triage/RAS)- these referrals are triaged by the neurosurgery secretaries / advanced nurse practitioners and directed to the appropriate consultant team.
 Please note that there is no routine Advice and Guidance service on eRS for neurosurgery.

-Please visit the Neurosurgery Remedy pages within the for the relevant condition for information and guidance on pathways.
+Please visit the Neurosurgery Remedy pages for information and guidance on pathways.

 Referapatient